Spray Incompatibilities and Phytotoxicity Risk

 Fixed copper is not compatible with Topsin.

-Lime is not compatible with Altacor, Aza-Direct, Azatin, Captan, dimethoate, Ecozin, Imidan, Lannate, malathion, Neemix, pyrethroids, Syllit, or Topsin.
+Lime is not compatible with Altacor, Aza-Direct, AzaGuard, Azatin, Captan, dimethoate, Imidan, Lannate, malathion, pyrethroids, or Topsin.

 Oil is not compatible with Captan, sulfur, or Surround.

-Sulfur is not compatible with Bt or oil.
+Sulfur is not compatible with Bt, oil, or insecticidal

-Surround is not compatible with oil or sterol inhibitors.
+Surround is not compatible with oil or fungicides that are sterol inhibitors.

 Chemicals with a Risk of Phytotoxicity